WagnerMK2/WagnerMK2/README.md

 ## I'm a LRV Technition and Human!!

-- 🌱 I’m currently learning things
+- 🌱 I’m currently learning engine managment tuning and setup and general reverse engineering topics
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Clean up more of my own projects and post some board designs
+- 🥅 2024 Goals: Clean up more of my own projects and post some board designs

 ### Connect with me: